A note on UFD: A problem by Samuel

 \section{A problem by Samuel}

 Rings of this section are of zero characteristic.
-We are interested in the following problem even we force to put some additional assumptions. \begin{problem} (See \cite[Last line]{S}) Let $R$ be a $d$-dimensional Cohen-Macaulay ring with isolated singularity and $d>3$.
+We are interested in the following problem even we force to put some additional assumptions. \begin{problem} (See \cite[Last line]{S}).
+Let $R$ be a $d$-dimensional Cohen-Macaulay ring with isolated singularity and $d>3$.
 When is $R$ $\UFD$? \end{problem}

 \begin{remark} Let us collect a couple of remarks and examples: \begin{enumerate} \item[i)] Let $k$ be a field and $X,Y,Z,W$ be indeterminates.
 Let $R$ be the algebra generated by all the monomials involved in $\{X,Y,Z,W\}$ of degree 3.
 By Gr\"{o}bner, the ring $R$ is Cohen-Macaulay and of dimension four.
 Since $\Proj(R)\cong \PP^3_k$, $R$ is of graded isolated singularity.
 But, $R$ is not $\UFD$.
 Indeed, suppose it is $\UFD$.
+Recall that the ring has a canonical module.
 On the one hand, due to a result of Murphy, see e.g. \cite[Theorem 12.3]{f}, $R$ should be Gorenstein.
 On the other hand, $R$ is not Gorenstein, since otherwise $4\equiv_3 0$ which is impossible.
 In sum, $R$ is not $\UFD$.

 \item[ii)] The divisor class group of a subring of polynomials is torsion.
 In particular, the ring $R$ from item i) is almost factorial.

 \item[iii)] The example i) is so special, see \cite[Theorem 1.1]{m}.